Hospital and community services

 This section covers some of the key staff groups working in hospital and community health services, which includes hospital inpatient, outpatient and day case episodes and accounts for the majority of health expenditure.
 Over 1.2 million staff work across these settings.
 The data does not cover GPs and practice staff, other primary care providers (e.g. dentists), one trust that does not use electronic staff records, and staff from services which are now provided by non-NHS organisations.

 These three staff groups (doctors, nurses and STT staff) account for 50% of all staff in hospital and community health services.
-As at October 2020, there were 305,850 full-time equivalent nurses in hospital and community health services, an increase of over 9,000 nurses since October 2019.
-Over this period, the number of doctors has increased by 5,800 from the same point last year, and for STT staff (which includes occupational therapists, physiotherapists, pharmacists, radiographers, and healthcare scientists) there has also been an increase from 145,000 to over 151,000.
+As of June 2025, there were 379,549 full-time equivalent nurses (excluding health visitors), an increase of 11,376 nurses since June 2024.

 Many posts in the NHS are vacant and, at best, filled by temporary staff.
-In the latest quarter (July to September 2020), 10% of nursing posts were not filled by a permanent or fixed-term member of staff, a decrease of 2.1 percentage points in a year.
-For doctors, 5.5% were unfilled (a 1.6 percentage point decrease).
+In the latest quarter (April to June 2025), 5.9% of nursing posts were not filled by a permanent or fixed-term member of staff, 1.9 percentage points lower relative to a year prior.
+For doctors, 6.2% were unfilled (a 0.8 percentage point decrease).
 It is still too early to determine whether the NHS is on course to meet the nurse vacancy target of 5% by 2028.
-Decreased vacancies in the latest quarter may be due to the additional staff working in the NHS during the Covid-19 pandemic.

 About the target: The target to improve the nursing vacancy rate to 5% by 2028 was in the NHS Long Term Plan (2019).
 However, the number of advertised vacancies is different to the proportion of posts not filled by permanent staff and it is not clear which method will be used to calculate success against the 5% target.

 While there will always be times when NHS staff become unwell and are unable to attend work, the relatively high rates in this sector suggest more could be done to address workplace issues that can lead to, cause and sustain absence.
-The sickness absence rate across all hospital and community health professions as at September 2020 was 4.19%.
-In April of the same year, sickness absence was at its highest level ever recorded, at 6.2% - this was largely due to Covid-19 and staff having to self-isolate and take sick leave if they were experiencing symptoms of the virus.
+The sickness absence rate across all hospital and community health professions in April 2025 was 4.79%, which was approximately the rate compared to the previous year.

 About the target: The target to reduce sickness absence rates in the NHS to that of the public sector average (2.9% in 2016) was cited in the NHS Long Term Plan (2019).
 It is not clear if this target includes staff working in primary care; however, robust data for primary care sickness absence is not available.
 The plan did not specify a time frame for achieving this reduction.